wjr-/ci-security/labs/lab3x-infrastructure/lab30-iac-scanning/README.md

 Infrastructure-as-Code (IaC) frameworks let you describe and provision environments using version-controlled templates.
 However, these templates can introduce misconfigurations that jeopardize your security posture—often before you even deploy.
 By integrating IaC scanning tools such as `Checkov` into your CI pipeline, you can flag potential risks and fix them at the earliest stages of development, minimizing security gaps and compliance violations.

 Cloud services also provide tools like `Azure Policy` and `AWS Config` to enforce compliance and security policies on your cloud resources.
 These tools can be used to scan your cloud resources for misconfigurations and enforce policies to prevent them.
+You might have heard also about `Cloud Security Posture Management` solutions like `Defender for Cloud` but they start working after deployment not before.

 In this lab, you’ll learn how to set up IaC scanning in GitHub Actions using `Checkov`.